Three invariants of strange attractors derived through hypergeometric entropy: Introduction

-This paper further explores the relation between the geometrical and dynamical invariants of chaotic systems and the underlying probability measure.
-We mainly focus on strange attractor systems.
-They are \q{strange} because they are fractal in nature, exhibiting locally unstable yet globally stable with self-similar and scale-invariant behaviour.
-A new description of strange attractor systems in terms of three chaotic invariants is provided through an extended R\'{e}nyi-type entropy function.
-The extended entropy is derived from a modified correlation integral, in which the kernel function is given by a smooth exponential function, rather than the Heaviside function used in the Grassberger--Procaccia (GP) method \cite{Grassberger83a,Grassberger83b}.
 In Section \ref{sec:theory}, we introduce an estimator of the modified correlation integral and show how it can be used as a unique probe for the spatiotemporal properties of strange attractors.
 The new estimator takes the form of Kummer's confluent hypergeometric function, whose parameters involve the three chaotic invariants.
 In Section \ref{sec:simulation}, the proposed method is verified through simulations in six strange attractors (logistic and H\'{e}non maps; Lorenz, R\"{o}ssler, Duffing--Ueda and Langford attractors).
 The estimates of the three chaotic invariants are obtained simultaneously through nonlinear regression.
 Section \ref{sec:discussion} is devoted to discussions on how the structure of the underlying probability measure can be described through the chaotic invariants.
-Finally, the summary and conclusions are presented in Section \ref{sec:summary}.\\
+Finally, the summary and conclusions are presented in Section \ref{sec:summary}.